 Arcadians, Sept, 1978.
 Retrieved from Bally Alley, Arcadians newsletter archive

-Image of the Bally Professional Arcade and Bally Computer System together taken at the Videogame History Museum exhibit, CGE 2014 in Las Vegas
+Image of the Bally Professional Arcade and Bally Computer System together taken by William Hunter at the Videogame History Museum exhibit, CGE 2014 in Las Vegas

 Video Games, “The Astrocade Question: Sink Or Swim?”, by Mark Brownstein, pgs.
 10, 12-13, Vol. 1 Num.
 7, April 1983